sububer/portfolio_analysis/README.md

 ## Analysis

 #### DataSets
-Daily  Soros, Tiger, Paulson and Berkshire, were analyzed against the S&P 500, over the period of Oct 2014 -> Sept 2020.
+Soros, Tiger, Paulson and Berkshire funds' daily close info was analyzed against the S&P 500, over the period of Oct 2014 -> Sept 2020.
 The data source can be found in [whale_navs.csv](./Resources/whale_navs.csv).

 #### Assumptions